sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ### Public `@method`s

-Each contract has at least one public function.
+Each contract has at least one public method.
 It is denoted with the `public` modifier and does not return any value.
 It is visible outside the contract and acts as the entry point into the contract (like main in C and Java).

-A public function can be called from an external transaction.
+A public method can be called from an external transaction.
 The call succeeds if it runs to completion without violating any conditions in [assert()](#`assert`).
 An example is shown below.

 ```js
   @method